Viatorus/emio/docs/DESIGN.md

 This is **38 times** less!
 Keep in mind that flash memory of many microcontrollers is between 128 kBytes and 2 MBytes.

 This huge advantage of *emio* comes with a price: *emio* doesn't support all features of *fmt*.
 But these features are likely not so important for embedded systems.
-The missing features are:
+Some missing features are:

 - no std::locale support (no internationalization)
 - if a runtime format string is used, validation and parsing happens sequential (performance overhead)
-- some features cannot be API compatible and have to be done differently (e.g. make_format_args requires the format string or dynamic precision is not supported)
+- some features cannot be API compatible and have to be done differently (e.g. make_format_args requires the format string or dynamic width and precision is implemented by a wrapper object)

 ## Result type